-There are some limitations to our study.
+There are some limitations to the study.
 It dealt with only two natural disasters in both countries; furthermore, while the disasters were major in that they disrupted the routine functioning of the local communities they impacted, none approached the status of being catastrophic in nature such as the recent earthquake in Armenia or what Hurricane Hugo did in several Caribbean islands.
-Also, while we undertook some content analyses of the national radio and television network outputs we did not study their organizational behavior.
+Also, while we undertook some content analyses of the national radio and television network outputs we did not directly study the intraorganizational behavior of the networks involved.
 Moreover, there was no examination of the activities or contents of the wire services, or the views of the mass media held by the emergency organizations involved. (see Quarantelli, 1980, 1989 for topics that might be studied).
 Our basic focus was on local news reporting at the emergency time period of the disasters.

 Nonetheless, our cross-societal comparative research is the first systematic one of its kind ever undertaken (see Rogers and Sood, 1981, for a very impressionistic comparison of American and Dominican coverage of disaster news).
-Also, our indepth and concurrent examination of radio, television and newspaper organizations in reporting disaster news is the first with such a focus (see Wenger and Quarantelli, 1989 for some later work).
+Also, our in-depth and concurrent examination of radio, television and newspaper organizations in reporting disaster news is the first with such a focus (see Wenger and Quarantelli, 1989 for some later work).
 Given this, it would appear significant that we found far more similarities than differences in the local Japanese and American mass media organizational responses to disasters.